Skip to content

 Move Fast and DON'T Break Prod

 dbt transformations are stored as a series of SQL models that transform the data through raw, staging, intermediate, and then mart stages, in which the data is ready for production use.
-Keeping all if these these transformations in the same place, as the SSoT for how your data is generated, has huge benefits, such as:
+Keeping all of these transformations in the same place, as the SSoT for how your data is generated, ensures that data validation and data quality checks can be systematically applied at every stage.
+This also facilitates PR review to maintain data integrity.

-• Version control - the dbt project can be managed in a version control system such as git.
+• Version control - the dbt project can be managed in a version control system such as git, essential for dbt CI workflows and PR review.

 If you’ve come from a software engineering (SE) background, then these benefits may be familiar to you.
 Version control, modularity, and reproducibility are the tenets of DevOps, and have benefited software development for years.
 Through dbt, you’re able to adapt them as part of a new practice of DataOps, and the pull request (PR) is at the center of the process.